This page is sponsored by:

 biography

-Born Robert Moseley on January 19, 1922, native Californian Guy Madison never planned to be an actor; the handsome star fell into it quite by accident.
-Madison had been a telephone lineman, but with the onset of World War II, he went into the Coast Guard.
+Guy Madison Born Robert Moseley on January 19, 1922, in Bakersfield, California, Guy Madison never planned to be an actor; the handsome star fell into it quite by accident.
+Following two years in junior college, Madison took a job as a telephone lineman, but with the onset of World War II, he went into the Coast Guard.
 During a weekend leave in 1943, one of David O. Selznick's talent scouts spotted Madison, who was attending a broadcast of a popular radio program.
 The result of this was a small role in the wartime drama Since You Went Away (1944; with Claudette Colbert and Joseph Cotten); Madison completed his scene during a 48-hour pass, and then went back on duty.
-Folling the release of Since You Went Away, Selznick's studio was overwhelmed with fan mail for the handsome 22-year-old.
+Following the release of Since You Went Away, Selznick's studio was overwhelmed with fan mail for the handsome 22-year-old.
 Madison finished his tour of duty in 1946 and immediately went back to Hollywood to capitalize on his newfound fame.
 RKO Studios signed him to a contract upon his return.
 Throughout the late 1940s, Madison honed his craft mostly by acting in smaller theater productions, making few movies during that time.
 He was the subject of numerous beefcake photographs while building a film persona.

 Various photos of Guy Madison; the first two include Guy's brother Wayne Moseley.
 You'll find more photos like these in the Guy Madison Gallery

-In 1949, Madison married actress Gail Russell; however, Russell's legendary alcohol comsumption helped bring an end to the marriage in 1954.
+In 1949, Madison married actress Gail Russell; however, Russell's alcoholism helped bring an end to the marriage in 1954.
 (Gail Russell died at the age of 36 in 1961 from an alcohol-induced heart attack.)
-Madison then married actress Kelly Ryan, but that union ended in the late 1950s.
-He then married Sheila Connolly in 1961, but the union was short-lived.
+Madison then married actress Sheila Connolly in 1954, and the couple had four children before divorcing in 1963.

-Guy Madison's second film and first starring role was the 1946 drama Till the End of Time, which explored the problems returning World War II veterans had in readjusting to civilian life.
-With the support of Robert Mitchum, Bill Williams, and Dorothy McGuire, Madison carries the weight of the film and does a very good job.
+Guy Madison's second film and first starring role came in Till the End of Time (1946; with Dorothy McGuire, Robert Mitchum, and Bill Williams), which explored the problems returning World War II veterans had in readjusting to civilian life.
+Madison carries the weight of the film and does a very good job.
 Afterward, his film career hit a rough patch, making few movies during this period.
 He did quite a bit of stage work to build his acting skills in the late 1940s.
 Finally, Madison found fame on TV and radio on The Adventures of Wild Bill Hickok.
 Produced from 1951 through 1956, the show made Guy Madison a household name and earned him a new crop of fans, especially among children.
 Soon, Madison's visage began appearing on cereal boxes, toys, and other promotional items.
 A total of 17 Wild Bill Hickok films were released to theaters between 1952 and 1955, which were merely edited episodes of the TV program.
 In reality, Madison made few films during his stint on the show, and upon cancellation of Wild Bill Hickok in 1956, Madison found he had been typecast as the western hero and as a TV actor.
 He made a dozen or so films in America between 1956 and 1959 but without a great deal of box office success.
 In 1959, Madison left Hollywood for a lucrative film career in Europe, where he starred in a number of war films and spaghetti westerns.

 the films of guy madison